 Water pumps are essential assets for water treatment companies, factories and processing plants, but like any equipment, they can fail.
 If this happens unexpectedly, it can cause downtime, increased costs, and significant disruption for your operation and your customers.
 Being aware of the ways that water pumps fail and recognising the early warning signs can save your facilities management and engineers time and money, and provide a smarter way of planning your maintenance resources.
 In this article, we outline the main causes of water pump failures, with the key indicators to look for to avoid breakdowns.

-What is ‘water pump failure’?
+What do we mean by ‘water pump failure’?

 So, what are the most common causes of water pump failure?